Amber Hobson - Director

 Amber's numerous guest roles with The Australian Conservatoire of Ballet ( ACB) include ‘The Countess’ in “Sleeping Beauty”, ‘Lady Capulet’ in “Romeo and Juliet”, ‘The Queen’ in “Sleeping Beauty” – and ‘Swanhilda’s Mother’ in Maina Gielguld’s “Coppelia”.

 In 2010 a selection of her students were invited to perform with the Victorian Opera’s Christmas concerts under the Direction of Richard Gill.
 In 2012 Amber choreographed six of her students in The Victorian Opera’s production of ‘Cinderella’.
 In August 2012 she choreographed ‘Orpheus in the Underworld’ for The State Opera of South Australia.
 In January 2013 she choreographed seven of her students in the Victorian Opera’s ‘The Sleeping Beauty’ and in February 2013 she choreographed 'Orpheus in the Underworld'for Opera Australia.
-Amber is a full member of the ACB and combines her love of teaching with her favourite role as proud parent to 20 year old Madeleine and 18 year old Sam.
+Amber is a full member of the ACB and combines her love of teaching with her favourite role as proud parent to Madi (22) and Sam (20).

 She has danced over sixty ballets as a Soloist and Principal, including “Eugene Onegin”, ”Sleeping Beauty” (The Bluebird Pas de Deux), “Coppelia” (Swanhilda), ”Don Quixote” (Kitri) and Juliet in John Cranko’s “Romeo & Juliet”.